-“Sometimes we feel like we can’t take to other Christians about our faith, soe we feel alone.
-(This book) acknowledges we aer all on our own journey and reminds you that you are not alone.”
+“Sometimes we feel like we can’t talk to other Christians about our faith, so we feel alone.
+(This book) acknowledges we are all on our own journey and it reminds you that you are not alone.”
 Cheyanne

 “It’s like his lectures are captured in this book that you can read time and time again.”
 Avery